SDN Children’s Services

 Risk and compliance

-Risk information is regularly reported to the Board through the Board Papers including the CEO’s reports and through the Risk & Audit Committee’s minutes and reports, as well as in the event of a serious incident or breach.
+Risk information is regularly reported to the Board through the Board Papers including the CEO’s reports and through the Risk and Audit Committee’s minutes and reports, as well as in the event of a serious incident or breach.

 SDN has a Business Continuity Plan in place that is linked with specific disaster recovery and crisis management plans and is reviewed annually.